 Kannur to Kasaragod by train is a scenic route.
 It runs close to the sea which can be seen at many points along the way.
 The tracks cross rivers and backwaters.
 There are dense mangrove forests near Kannur.
-As can be expected in Kerala, coconut trees are seen everywhere.
+It is the northern most district of Kerala state and nurtures abundant mangrove forests.
+This covers almost 80% of the total mangrove forests of the state.
+Coconut trees are everywhere, as can be expected in Kerala.
 The landscape is lush and green during monsoons.

 The distance to Kasaragod is about 105 km.
 Fast trains do not stop at the smaller stations and the journey takes close to 90 minutes.
 Most trains stop at Payyanur, Cheruvathur and Kanhangad.
 One among the small stations in Payangadi.